 Professor and Louise McMahon Ahearn Chair James Lubben talks about his love of flowers and how cultivation and nurturing translates to his teaching and relationships with his students.
 More about 'I'm a Dreamer' »

 The Boston College Graduate School of Social Work has an off-campus location at Worcester State University in Worcester, Massachusetts.
-Students admitted to the off-campus program can take all of their Clinical Practice and the majority of Macro Practice first-year and introductory methods courses in the first two years of study at the Worcester location.

 All courses are taught by Boston College Graduate School of Social Work faculty.
 Classes begin in September and meet once a week on Tuesdays from 4:00 p.m. to 6:00 p.m. and from 6:30 p.m. to 8:30 p.m.
 Students take two classes per semester in Worcester.